seanwu1105/purdue-cs536-labs/lab2/v1/README.md

 # Problem 1 [120 pts]

+## TODO

+- block invalid params.
+- check signal handler resetting.

 Implement an application layer ping client/server using datagram sockets (`SOCK_DGRAM`) that allows a client, `mypingcli`, to check if the ping server, `mypingsrv`, is running on a remote host, as well as estimate RTT (round-trip time).
-A socket is a type of file descriptor (note that Linux/UNIX distinguishes 7 file types of which sockets is one) which is primarily used for sending data between processes running on different hosts.
-The hosts may run different operating systems (e.g., Linux, Windows, MacOS) on varied hardware platforms (e.g., x86 and ARM CPUs).
+A socket is a type of file descriptor (note that Linux/UNIX distinguishes 7 file types of which sockets are one) which is primarily used for sending data between processes running on different hosts.
+The hosts may run different operating systems (e.g., Linux, Windows, macOS) on varied hardware platforms (e.g., x86 and ARM CPUs).
 Our lab machines run Linux on x86 PCs.
 Datagram sockets facilitate low overhead communication by not supporting reliability.
 That is, a message sent from a process running on one host to a process running